“I can’t wait to get out of here,” Tom declares, echoing my sentiment as we leave our lecture, the last before Thanksgiving.

 “Most importantly, remember it’s a marathon, not a sprint.
 Everything you do now is to prepare you for your final exam.
 That’s the one that counts,” she reminded me.

-I took Jenna’s advice and made a concerted effort to get to know members of my section other than Justin and Tom.
+I followed Jenna’s advice and made a concerted effort to get to know members of my section other than Justin and Tom.
 I introduced myself to other residents in North Hall and occasionally wandered down to the communal living room for a break.
-I ventured into the wider Harvard student community, where I met and befriended two students.
-Brooke, in the last year of pre-med, and Max, who’s studying English Lit, and I meet for coffee for an hour each week.
+I also ventured into the wider Harvard student community, where I met and befriended two students.
+Brooke, completing her last year of pre-med, and Max, an English Lit student, and I meet for coffee for an hour each week.
 Sometimes, one or more of their friends would join us.
 I’ve even succumbed to Tom’s constant requests and attended a party with him and Justin.

-I’ve been careful to keep limit my social activities and, despite the opportunities presented, I have, with the notable exception of that one party, refrained from acting on the chance to have sex.
+I’ve been careful to keep limit my social activities.
+And, despite the opportunities presented, I have, with the notable exception of that one party, refrained from acting on the chance to have sex.
 It’s a far cry from my undergrad years, but I keep telling myself I can abstain.
 “It’s not forever,” I remind myself each time Tom regales us with his exploits.
 So, I’m back to being intimately acquainted with my hand.
-It’s a piss-poor substitute for sex, but it takes the edge off and allows me to stick to my study regimen because every day counts toward being prepared for that crucial, final exam.
+It’s a piss-poor substitute for sex, but it takes the edge off and allows me to stick to my study plan because every day counts toward being prepared for that crucial final exam.

 “Are you doing anything special, Adam?”
 Justin breaks into my thoughts.